tesseract-one/Tesseract.js-CLI/README.md

 --out | -o | Path to the output directory
---pods | -p | Run pod install after generation or not --config | -c | Path to the configuration file
---help | -h | Auto-generated usage information --version | -v | Version of the CLI
+--pods | -p | Run pod install after generation or not --config | -c | Path to the configuration file --app-id | -i | Bundle and package id of aplication --help | -h | Auto-generated usage information --version | -v | Version of the CLI